|

 whom the organization (i.e. the board) is accountable.
 The community includes

-donors, it includes volunteers, it includes clients and just plain individuals
+donors.
+It includes volunteers.
+It includes clients and just plain individuals

-is accountable for providing.
-And the board is the organization's link to all
+And the board is the organization's

-of them.
+link to all of them.

-everyone feels exalted.
+Everyone feels exalted.

 Friends